shuowangsts/shuowangsts.github.io/_pages/about.md

   Administrative Assistant at the Secretariat for the Special Task Force on S&T Ethics Education for Higher Education Institutions, Ministry of Education; <a href="https://mp.weixin.qq.com/s/HinwpZNCaPDcuNNc7KzRCA">Organizer of the AI for Science Workshop, Center for Science, Technology, and Society (STS), Tsinghua University</a>; [Session Chair for the 2025 Annual Meeting of the Society for Social Studies of Science (4S)](https://mp.weixin.qq.com/s/spWOHjz3XJ67EBt133DXRQ).

-  [Invited Academic Editor for *Studies on Science Popularization (科普研究)*](https://kpyj.ijournals.cn/ch/index.aspx); Anonymous reviewer for international journals including [International Journal of Human-Computer Interaction](https://www.tandfonline.com/toc/hihc20/current), [Journal of Science Communication](https://jcom.sissa.it/), [Expert Review of Ophthalmology](https://www.tandfonline.com/journals/ierl20), and [Risk Sciences](https://www.sciencedirect.com/journal/risk-sciences).
+  [Invited Academic Editor for *Studies on Science Popularization*](https://kpyj.ijournals.cn/ch/index.aspx); Anonymous reviewer for international journals including [International Journal of Human-Computer Interaction](https://www.tandfonline.com/toc/hihc20/current), [Journal of Science Communication](https://jcom.sissa.it/), [Expert Review of Ophthalmology](https://www.tandfonline.com/journals/ierl20), and [Risk Sciences](https://www.sciencedirect.com/journal/risk-sciences).

-  Undertook short-term visits and developed close academic collaborations with institutions including the [Center for Data-Driven Discovery (CD3), The University of Tokyo](https://cd3.ipmu.jp/people/), the [Beyond AI Institute, The University of Tokyo](https://itatsulab.jp/2024/11/08/bai-yokoyama-research-workshop/), the [Department of Social and Human Sciences, Tokyo Institute of Technology](https://www.shs.ens.titech.ac.jp/) (formerly Tokyo University of Science, linked via provided URL), and the [AI Ethics Lab, Southeast University](https://mp.weixin.qq.com/s/F8nZxCBjHaGMYbo2JVJP1g).
+  Undertook short-term visits and developed close academic collaborations with institutions including the [Center for Data-Driven Discovery (CD3), The University of Tokyo](https://cd3.ipmu.jp/people/), the [Beyond AI Institute, The University of Tokyo](https://itatsulab.jp/2024/11/08/bai-yokoyama-research-workshop/), the [Department of Social and Human Sciences, Tokyo Institute of Technology](https://www.shs.ens.titech.ac.jp/), and the [AI Ethics Lab, Southeast University](https://mp.weixin.qq.com/s/F8nZxCBjHaGMYbo2JVJP1g).

   <h2 id="en-awards-honors">🏅 Awards and Honors</h2>